-“So, everyone has a story?” she says, looking up at me with giant, piercing, eyes from her seat on the toilet.
+“So, everyone has a story?” she asks from her seat on the toilet while looking up at me with giant, piercing, eyes.

 Though seven-years-old, she is in a peculiarly clingy phase of late, therefore, voiding has become a communal event.
 It’s not my favorite developmental phase, but I love her madly, so here I am in the bathroom with my kid years after I thought I would have to lend bathroom support.

 “So, everyone has a story?” she repeats, undaunted.

 I’m nervous because I have no idea where this is going, but it seems like it’s gonna be a whopper, and there is another family with two-year-old twins waiting for us to start dinner.

 “So, is the story written down ahead of time, and God knows everything we are going to say or do and that’s just what we do?
 Or do we make up our story?”